PetePete1984/Bash/README.md

 **⚠️ WARNING: THIS THEME STILL IN DEVELOPMENT.
 BUGS ARE COMMOM.
 IF YOU FIND ANY, PLEASE DM A user#0001⚠️**

 A minimalist, fully-animated, clean and sexy theme.
 The best theme for square monitors!
+[How to install](https://0x71.cc/bd/guide/#installthemesplugins)

 Previews: